cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 ### Aggregate

-After signers perform round two and send their signature shares to the coordinator, the coordinator performs the `aggregate` operation and publishes the resulting signature.
-Note that here we do not specify the coordinator as validating each signature schare, as if any signature share is invalid, the resulting joint signature will similarly be invalid.
+After signers perform round two and send their signature shares to the Coordinator, the Coordinator performs the `aggregate` operation and publishes the resulting signature.
+Note that here we do not specify the Coordinator as validating each signature schare, as if any signature share is invalid, the resulting joint signature will similarly be invalid.
 Deployments that wish to validate signature shares can do so using the `verify_signature_share` function in {{frost-round-two}}